-Trigger Output:
+• Trigger Output:

-The data lines of the digital I/O interface output a high/low level signal when the control source (namely the selected output channel) turns on the output.
+The data lines of the digital I/O interface output a high/low level signal when the output of the control source (namely the selected output channel) meets the preset trigger condition.

 The 4 data lines of the digital I/O interface are mutually independent and can be used for trigger input or trigger output separately.